Resident Engineer Jobs in USA with Visa Sponsorship

 Do resident engineer positions qualify for H-1B visa sponsorship?

 Yes, resident engineer roles typically qualify as specialty occupations requiring an engineering degree in civil, mechanical, structural, or related fields.
-The position's technical requirements and degree specificity make it well-suited for H-1B sponsorship, though approval depends on the specific job duties and employer petition quality.
+The position's technical requirements and degree specificity make it well-suited for H-1B visa sponsorship, though approval depends on the specific job duties and employer petition quality.

 What engineering degree is required for visa sponsorship as a resident engineer?